javascriptu/decks/README.md

 ## Deckdown / Deck.js flavored Markdown

 * Ordered/Unordered lists have class `slide` added to the list items
-* Headers are found anywhere in the text by a hash-space-text string (e.g. `# Header1`)
+* Headers are found anywhere in the text by a hash-space-text string e.g. `# Header1`
 * You can specify classes on headers ala `#.slide Slide Header` or `#.center Centered Header`
 * Indented code blocks are thrown into codemirror.
   * The first line can start with `.runnable [attributes]` to indicate the codemirror block should be runnable in-page
   * The [attributes] are appended to the code block
-  * You can specify highlighted portions via a "highlight" attribute with a specific syntax "`regex,line#:regex`" eg "`global,2:foo,3:bar`"
+  * You can specify highlighted portions via a `highlight` attribute with a specific syntax `regex,line#:regex` eg `global,2:foo,3:bar`
-  * specifying "code" as the first term on a line starts a code block.
+  * specifying `code` as the first term on a line starts a code block.
 Useful for remote src grabbing with `code src="helloworld.js"`
   * probably more!

 ## Generating the deck